wenjiezhou/shortening-url-service/README.md

 Sample response:
 {"shortUrl":"http://shortening-url.us-west-2.elasticbeanstalk.com/shortener/Fr"}

-Step 2:copy shotUrl value from above response "http://shortening-url.us-west-2.elasticbeanstalk.com/shortener/Fr", and paste it to browser, you will be redirect to original long url "https://help.netflix.com/legal/termsofuse?locale=en&docType=termsofuse".
+Step 2:copy shotUrl value from above response "http://shortening-url.us-west-2.elasticbeanstalk.com/shortener/Fr", and paste it to browser, you will be redirected to original long url "https://help.netflix.com/legal/termsofuse?locale=en&docType=termsofuse".

 ### Design
 -The service creates new db record for each shortening url Post API call.
 And genered a unique short Url base on the corresponding db record ID.